dimsav/laravel-translatable/README.md

 Got any question or suggestion?
 Feel free to open an [Issue](https://github.com/dimsav/laravel-translatable/issues/new).

 ## Version History

 ### v.
+3.0
+* Fixed bug #7.
+Model's Translations were deleted when the model delete failed.

+### v.
 2.0
 * Translatable is now a trait and can be used as add-on to your models.